 What is a Nondisclosure Agreement (NDA)?

-A nondisclosure agreement (or NDA) is simply an agreement to keep certain information confidential and not to share that information (or disclose it) to third parties.
+A nondisclosure agreement (or NDA) is simply a business contract to keep certain information confidential and not to share that information (or disclose it) to third parties.
 NDAs can be “one-way” where one party is sharing confidential information with another, or “mutual” where both parties are sharing confidential information with each other.

 What is the purpose of a Nondisclosure Agreement?